PorQ-Pine/docs/public/technical/README.md

 How to read it:
 - 🪶 Means it's written/designed from ground up / modified heavily just for the pinenote.
 I just wanted to see how much things we create and how much we reuse
 - 🦀 Means it's written in rust, I was curious how much is rust (Not like other tools are worse, I it's just my curiosity sir)
+- 👥 Means it's software created by the community specifically for the pinenote, reused by us

 Also, the graph makes more sense once you understand the partition table we modified:
 - p0-p4 we don't touch, we only backup, flash uboot and flash uboot boot partition with images and UMS kernel